KimGonzales/digital_nomad_jobs/README.md

 ## Usage

-Run digital_remote_jobs and follow the interactive prompts to choose between lists of hiring companies or lists of the latest job postings per industry.
+Run digital-remote-jobs and follow the interactive prompts to choose between lists of hiring companies or lists of the latest job postings per industry.

 ## Development